railsbridge-boston/railsbridge-boston/views/workshop/ruby.deck.markdown

 !SLIDE bullets
 # Methods
 * Ruby methods are very similar to functions in any other programming language.
-* Ruby methods are used to bundle one or more repeatable statements into a single unit.
+* Ruby methods are a set of expressions that returns a value.
 * Method names should begin with a lowercase letter.
 * Every method in Ruby returns a value by default, the returned value will be the value of the last statement.